 - stated maturity of nine months or longer, except that indexed notes may have maturities of less than nine months

-- fixed or floating interest rate, zero-coupon or issued with original issue discount; a floating interest rate may be based on:
+- fixed or floating interest rate, zero-coupon or issued with original issue discount; unless otherwise set forth in the applicable pricing supplement, a floating interest rate may be based on:

 - commercial paper rate

 - U.S. prime rate

-- LIBOR
+- SOFR Index

 - EURIBOR

 - Treasury rate

 - CMT rate

 - CMS rate

 - federal funds rate

 - ranked as senior indebtedness of Royal Bank of Canada

-- amount of principal and/or interest may be determined by reference to an index - book-entry form only through The Depository Trust Company - redemption at the option of Royal Bank of Canada or the option of the holder - interest on notes paid monthly, quarterly, semi-annually or annually - unless otherwise set forth in the applicable pricing supplement, minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof (except that non-U.S. investors may be subject to higher minimums) - denominated in a currency other than U.S. dollars or in a composite currency - settlement in immediately available funds
+- amount of principal and/or interest may be determined by reference to an index or formula - · book-entry form only through The Depository Trust Company - redemption at the option of Royal Bank of Canada or the option of the holder - interest on notes paid monthly, quarterly, semi-annually or annually - unless otherwise set forth in the applicable pricing supplement, minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof (except that non-U.S. investors may be subject to higher minimums) - denominated in a currency other than U.S. dollars or in a composite currency - settlement in immediately available funds

 The final terms of each note will be included in a pricing supplement together with, in some cases, an applicable product prospectus supplement.
 We refer to pricing supplements and applicable product prospectus supplements, if any, as "pricing supplements."
-If we sell all of the notes through agents and in the form of fixed or floating rate notes, we expect to receive between \$40,000,000,000 and \$39,800,000,000 of the proceeds from the sale of the notes, after paying the agents' commissions of between \$0 and \$200,000,000.
-If we sell all of the notes through agents and in the form of indexed or other structured notes, we expect to receive between \$39,600,000,000 and \$38,000,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$400,000,000 and \$2,000,000,000.
+If we sell all of the notes through agents and in the form of fixed or floating rate notes, we expect to receive between \$50,000,000,000 and \$49,750,000,000 of the proceeds from the sale of the notes, after paying the agents' commissions of between \$0 and \$250,000,000.
+If we sell all of the notes through agents and in the form of indexed or other structured notes, we expect to receive between \$49,500,000,000 and \$47,500,000,000 of the proceeds from the sale of such notes, after paying the agents' commission of between \$500,000,000 and \$2,500,000,000.
 See "Supplemental Plan of Distribution" for additional information about the agents' commissions.
 The aggregate initial offering price of the notes is subject to reduction as a result of the sale by Royal Bank of Canada of other debt securities pursuant to another prospectus supplement to the accompanying prospectus.

-See "Risk Factors" beginning on page S-1 to read about factors you should consider before investing in any notes.
+See "Risk Factors" beginning on page S-2 to read about factors you should consider before investing in any notes.